-- ASD Preschool class Children with a diagnosis of Autism between the ages of 3 5 vears - Pupils with a Diagnosis of Autism between ages of 5-7 years with global developmental delay or other criteria which meet our designation - Class 3 for students ages 4 and over with a moderate multiple diagnosis or severe and profound intellectual disability - Class 4,5 and 6 The older student may transition up from the junior classes or from other schools provided they meet the criteria.
+- Class 1 ASD Preschool class Children with a diagnosis of Autism between the ages of 3 - 5 years - Class 2 ASD Junior infant equivalent class 4 7 years approx.. - Class 3 Pupils with a Diagnosis of Autism between ages of 5-7 years with global developmental delay or other criteria which meet our designation - Class 4 for students ages 4 and over with a moderate multiple diagnosis or severe and profound intellectual disability - Class ,5 and 6 The older student may transition up from the junior classes or from other schools provided they meet the criteria. - Class 7 Mixed complex need classes - ASD Senior Class